How to Migrate from TallComponents to IronPDF in C#

 Week 1: Audit codebase and identify all TallComponents usage

-Week 2: Convert document templates from XML to HTML
+Week 2: Convert XHTML / layout templates to HTML5

 Week 3: Update security, merging, and signing code